tytydraco/yessleep/out/Dont_Look_at_Them.md

 *Around 2am, I awoke to a loud bang from downstairs and realized that Elizabeth was no longer next to me.
 I ran down to the girls’ room and saw they were missing from their beds too.
 Sprinting downstairs I saw that the basement door was wide-open and felt for the key around my neck—it was still there, but the deadbolt had unlocked itself.*

-*I charged down the stairs as quickly as I could, yelling for Elizabeth and the girls, screaming at them to stay away from the hole, but I was too late.
+*I charged down the stairs, yelling for Elizabeth and the girls, screaming at them to stay away from the hole, but I was too late.
 The hole was wider than ever, wide enough that all three of them would be able to fit into it at once.*

 *Elizabeth turned to me and said, “It’s okay, it’s nice.
 It just wants to meet us,” before taking the hands of Maggie and Marcy on either side of her, and leaping in with both of them.*